lukasschwab/podcast-transcriber/README.md

 #### Deepgram and transcripts

-The Deepgram request in [main.py#_transcribe](./main.py) is tailored to the ACW podcast; if the speech in your podcast is faster or slower, you may want to decrease or increase the `utt_split` utterance threshold, respectively.
+The Deepgram request in [main.py#_transcribe](./main.py) is tailored to the Arms Control Wonk podcast; if the speech in your podcast is faster or slower, you may want to decrease or increase the `utt_split` utterance threshold, respectively.

 See [Deepgram's API documentation](https://developers.deepgram.com/api-reference/speech-recognition-api) and [Python SDK](https://github.com/deepgram/python-sdk) for a documentation of the available options.